 My first publication was the March 1968 issue of Beatitude, after that publishing in literary magazines and giving readings in New York, New Jersey, and California until 1982, after which I continued writing but not publishing or reading.
-During this time I also organized a series of sound-poetry readings in New York City; helped edit Junction, the Brooklyn College graduate-student literary magazine; The Modularist Review, another literary magazine and two chapbooks in its Wooden Needle Press imprint.
+During this time I also organized a series of sound-poetry readings in New York City; helped edit Junction, the Brooklyn College graduate-student literary magazine; The Modularist Review, another literary magazine; and two chapbooks in the Wooden Needle Press imprint of The Modularist Review.

 From 1974 to 2002 I worked in book publishing, from 1982 as an acquisitions editor, first of nonfiction books for children and adults and then of reference books for students and general readers.

 In 2002 I returned to school once again, this time in Jewish studies, receiving an M.A. from Gratz College in Elkins Park, PA, creating as a master’s project a web site on medieval Hebrew poetry, which was refurbished in 2014.

 In 2008 I began publishing again, in print and online, and giving an occasional reading.